-- 5. Use the PROG key to select which programming mode you wish to use.
-Press the PROG key to toggle between PG, PH, Pd, and PO.
-Digitrax recommends using the Pd, or Direct mode for programming all Digitrax decoders when using service mode on the programming track. - 6.
-To program a 2-digit address, use the R Throttle knob to dial in the address or use the keypad to enter the address.
+5. Use the PROG key to select which programming mode you wish to use.

+Press the PROG key to toggle between Pg, Ph, Pd, and Po.
+Digitrax recommends using the PG, or Paged mode for programming all Digitrax decoders when using service mode on the programming track.
+If you are using non-Digitrax decoders you can change to another mode if they are not capable of Paged mode.

+6. To program a 2-digit address, use the R Throttle knob to dial in the address or use the keypad to enter the address.
 In the example below we have pressed the 3 and 9 keys to enter the loco address, 39.
 Press the ENTER key to program the decoder.